 In the first month following the launch of the new website and move to the MSL System, the SRC saw over 3,300 registrations on the website – a great achievement as at the time of the website launch single sign on was not in place.

 As expected, most visits to the website were for the clubs and societies that University of Glasgow students support so well.
-The fully online affiliation process for student groups will be launched for the 22-23 academic year and clubs and societies will be able to sell their own paid for and free memberships directly from their web pages.
+The fully online affiliation process for student groups will be launched for the 22-23 academic year and clubs and societies will be able to sell memberships (paid for and free) directly from their web pages.

 It made sense for the SRC team to look to MSL when we started a review of our digital processes.
-We knew the system could support a variety of complex requirements from using Student Case Manager in our advice service and the fact that over 50% of university students in the UK use MSL supported services meant we were sure SRC members would benefit greatly from moving more of our services and support to a new digital home.- Jamie Small, Marketing & Communications Coordinator
+We knew the MSL System could support a variety of complex requirements from using Student Case Manager in our advice service and the fact that over 50% of university students in the UK use MSL supported services meant we were sure SRC members would benefit greatly from moving more of our services and support to a new digital home.